- "Addressing Intrinsic & Acquired PARP Inhibitor Resistance Through Chk1 Inhibition" scheduled for 9:00 am ET on January 30 in Boston -

 VANCOUVER, Jan.
-29, 2018 /CNW/ - Sierra Oncology, Inc. (Nasdaq: SRRA), a clinical stage drug development company focused on advancing next generation DNA Damage Response (DDR) therapeutics for the treatment of patients with cancer, today announced that its Chief Medical Officer, Dr. Mark Kowalski, will present "Leveraging Synthetic Lethality to Enhance Clinical Trials with SRA737, a Next-Generation Chk1 Inhibitor" at the DNA Damage Response Therapeutics Summit in Boston, MA.
-The presentation is scheduled for 2:15 pm Eastern Time (ET) on February 1, 2018.
+23, 2019 /CNW/ - Sierra Oncology, Inc. (Nasdaq: SRRA), a clinical stage drug development company focused on advancing targeted therapeutics for the treatment of patients with significant unmet needs in hematology and oncology, today announced that its Chief Scientific Officer, Dr. Christian Hassig, will present "Addressing Intrinsic & Acquired PARP Inhibitor (PARPi) Resistance Through Chk1 Inhibition" at the DNA Damage Response (DDR) Therapeutics Summit in Boston, MA.
+The presentation is scheduled for 9:00 am Eastern Time (ET) on January 30, 2019.

-Sierra Oncology is a key sponsor of the DNA Damage Response Therapeutics Summit, which will gather leading stakeholders from across drug development over two days to discuss how to therapeutically exploit synthetic lethal interactions for targeted cancer therapy.
-This is the first industry-dedicated meeting focused on identifying the next generation of DNA damage response therapeutics, achieving efficacy across a range of contexts, optimizing synthetic lethal screening techniques and exploiting key targets of mechanisms of resistance.
+Sierra Oncology is a key sponsor of the DNA Damage Response Therapeutics Summit, which will gather leading stakeholders from across drug development over two days to discuss how to advance the therapeutic potential of targeting DNA repair pathways.

 About Sierra Oncology